Allergy-Friendly Chocolate Brownie Hearts with Raspberry Buttercream

 Nothing says “Valentine’s Day” more than heart-shaped chocolate.
-And when it’s in the form of a brownie, sandwiching a raspberry buttercream, then topped with chocolate ganache, it’s truly love at first sight.
+These adorable brownie hearts sandwich a raspberry buttercream, then are topped with chocolate ganache.
+It will truly be love at first sight.

 Makes: about 8 assembled hearts, using a 2 1/2 inch heart-shaped cutter.

 - 1/2 cup (120 mL) + 1 tbsp unsweetened cocoa powder, sifted

 - 3/4 tsp xanthan gum

 - 1/2 tsp baking powder

 - 6 tsp melted coconut oil or olive oil

 - 1/4 cup (60 mL) unsweetened dairy-free milk alternative